ahinkel/AstronomyTeachingMaterials/StartHere/listOfHomework.md

-# Assignments, Organized by Topics
+# Homework Assignments, Organized by Topics

 work in progress...